![]() |

 Which website should you use to buy tickets?

-You can buy Paris-Barcelona TGV tickets online up to 120 days in advance at the following websites, they all charge the same basic prices but some add a booking fee, some don't and some sites offer seating options, some allocate your seat.
-In all cases, you print your own ticket or can select a mobile ticket to show on your smartphone.
+You can buy Paris-Barcelona TGV tickets at the following websites, they all charge the same prices, some add a booking fee, some sites offer seating options, some allocate your seat.
+You print your own ticket or can show it on your phone.

-(2) www.thetrainline.com - Recommended, easy to use, small booking fee.
+(2) www.thetrainline.com - easy to use, small booking fee.
 Who are Thetrainline.com?

 You can use www.thetrainline.com wherever you live, overseas credit cards accepted.
 Prices in € or various currencies.
-It also shows your seat numbers before you confirm and pay, any seat number greater than 60 is upper deck, so you can keep adding to basket until you get a seat number you like.
-It also connects to the Spanish Renfe ticketing system, so can also buy onward tickets within Spain.
+You can select upper or lower deck, and when you buy a 1st class ticket you can choose your seat from a seat map.
+It also connects to the Spanish Railways (Renfe) ticketing system, so you can buy onward tickets in Spain here.

 -